 Ultimately, it is the sole responsibility of the manufacturer to ensure that their products are safe and that their claims are legitimate.

 In fact, the FDA even states, “it is much easier for a firm to get a product on the market than it is for FDA to take a product off the market.”
 This means the onus is on you to decide which supplements are legitimate, and which ones are scams.

-With this in mind, because HighYa is all about helping you to become a more informed consumer, we though it would be a good idea to outline some common sense steps you can follow when deciding which supplement is right for you.
-Before we dig in though, let’s first define what we’re talking about.
+With this in mind, because HighYa is all about helping you to become a more informed consumer, we thought it would be a good idea to outline some common-sense steps you can follow when deciding which supplement is right for you.

 Step 1: Which Supplements Do You Need?

 It’s important to note that if you’re considering taking a new supplement, the first person you should talk with is your physician.

 Because your doctor is familiar with your medical history, and because they’re often more informed than the average consumer about popular supplements available on the market, they can help steer you in the right direction.